sciZer0/newdiscoveries/c/README.md

 2.1.
 New Concept of Force;<br>
 2.2.
 New Definition of Force;<br>
 2.3.
 Target Acceleration for each Force;<br>
-2.3.
+2.4.
 New Formula for Force;<br>
 2.4.
+New Understanding of the magnitude of Force;<br>
+2.6.
 Work and Energy in the Most General Sense;<br>
-2.5.
+2.7.
 New Concept of Work and New Concept of Energy;<br>
-2.6.
+2.8.
 New Universal Formula for Work and Energy;<br>
-2.7.
+2.9.
 New Unit of Measure for Work and Energy;<br>
-2.8.
+2.10.
 Static Mechanical Work;<br>
-2.9.
-New Formula for Kinetic Energy and and explanation of the well-known Kinetic Energy Paradox;<br>
+2.11.
+New Formula for Kinetic Energy and explanation of the well-known Kinetic Energy Paradox;<br>
-2.10.
+2.12.
 New Formula for Potential Energy;<br>
-2.11.
+2.13.
 New Formula for Power.<br>
-2.12.
+2.14.
 New Law of Conservation of Energy

 ## 2.1.
 New Concept of Force